mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 $ sh annotatevariants.sh

 Since the analysis might take long to perform, it is recommended to use the options "nohup" to ensure that the process keeps running if the connection with the server is lost, and "&" to launch the process in background.
 The pipeline will produce many intermediate files, including bam files, vcf files and coverage files.
-The final output files have the suffix ".variants" and contain the list of alleles present in the sample for a list of sites containing de novo mutations in the living ancestor's S. paradoxus (spar.genotype.variants) or S. cerevisiae (scer.genotype.variants) LOH regions.
+The final output files have the suffix ".variants" and contain the list of alleles present in the sample for a list of sites containing *de novo* mutations in the living ancestor's *S. paradoxus* (spar.genotype.variants) or *S. cerevisiae* (scer.genotype.variants) LOH regions.
 The files contain the chromosome, position and allele in a tab-separated format.
 When "REF" is present in the allele field the sample contains the same allele present in the reference genome at that site.
-When [ATCG] is present in the allele field the sample contains a de novo allele not present in the reference genome at that site, but present in the living ancestor's genome.
+When [ATCG] is present in the allele field the sample contains a *de novo* allele not present in the reference genome at that site, but present in the living ancestor's genome.
 When NA is present in the allele field the sample does not present an introgression in that region and therefore that site is not consider for further analyses.
-Notice that in this example we are analysing the living ancestor's genome, which contains S. paradoxus LOH in all the sites considered.
+Notice that in this example we are analysing the living ancestor's genome, which contains *S. paradoxus* and *S. cerevisiae* LOH in all the sites considered.
 Therefore no NAs should be present in the output files.

 ## Estimation of the living ancestor's base substitution rate and phenotypic impact
-This folder contains a list of de novo mutations occurred during the return-to-growth (RTG) and mutation accumulation lines (MAL) experiments.
+This folder contains vcf files with *de novo* mutations occurred during the return-to-growth (RTG) and mutation accumulation lines (MAL) experiments.

 ## Molecular dating of genome instability and Alpechin emergence